olmadsen/beta-system/README.md

 $ sudo dpkg --install libxp6_1.0.2-1ubuntu1_i386.deb
 ```

-In /usr/lib/i386-linux-gnu, we need to create a link in order for libXp to refer to the correct version.
+In `/usr/lib/i386-linux-gnu`, we need to create a link in order for `libXp` to refer to the correct version.

 ```
 sudo ln -s libXp.so.6 libXp.so